 History of the Hanging Monastery in Assiut

 The monastery’s history dates back to the fourth century AD.
 Many historians wrote about the history of monasteries, including al-Maqrizi in his plans and the face of 503.
-Al-Maqrizi wrote about the monastery’s location, access to it, and aspects of life in it.
+Al-Maqrizi wrote about the monastery’s location, access to it, and aspects of life there.
 Pope Athanasius, the Apostolic evident, came to this cave and resided there during his unity in the wilderness.

 Is a small monastery, hanging on the mountain and hewn of stone, on a rock below which there is a steep precipice so that it can neither be reached above nor below.
 There are no steps, but there are incisions cut in the mountainside; and if anyone wishes to ascend, a long pole is let down to him, which he grasps with both hands, and by placing his feet in the incisions so ascends.